 Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
 Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
-Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097 or WAC101, or a grade of B or better in ALT100, or (a grade of C in ALT100 AND Corequisites: ENG101LL or ENG107LL OR WAC101 OR ENG100A+).

-ENG102 First-Year Composition 3 Credits, 3 Periods
+First-Year Composition

 Emphasis on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
-Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.Prerequisites: Grade of C or better in ENG101.
+Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.
+Prerequisites: Grade of C or better in ENG101.